Visitor Information

 100% of your accommodation fees support staff salaries, operations & animal feeding at Drill Ranch.

-accommodation (cabin & bedding, shower, etc.) per night 3,500 Naira
+accommodation (cabin & bedding, shower, etc.) per night 8,000 Naira

-children under age 10 sharing cabin with parents per night 2,500 Naira
+children under age 10 sharing cabin with parents per night 5,000 Naira

 Additional Charges

-Guide for hikes per day 1,000 Naira
+Guide for hikes per day within the ranch 1,000 Naira per group

 Afi Mountain Community Development Fund - per person per night Naira 250

-Please remember that Drill Ranch at Afi Mountain was not primarily designed as a tourism destination - it is a working wildlife project at which you are a guest.
+Please remember that Drill Ranch at Afi Mountain was not primarily designed as a tourism destination – it is a working wildlife project at which you are a guest.
 The animals come first and foremost and daily project operations and unexpected events must sometimes take precedence over visitors activities.
+In an animal emergency you must follow direction from the staff precisely.

 HOW DO WE GET TO DRILL RANCH at AFI MOUNTAIN ?